Yasmercy/yasmercy.github.io/_pages/about.md

 # Bio

-Hey, I'm Ian Chen, studying Statistics and Computer science as a second-year undergraduate at the University of Illinois-Urbana Champaign.
+Hey, I'm Ian Chen, studying Statistics and Computer science as a third-year undergraduate at the University of Illinois-Urbana Champaign.

 # Research